pstgi/sps-v3-documentation/Installation/setting-up-iis-websites-for-the-first-time.md

 # Setting up IIS websites for the first time

-The following are instructions on how to setup IIS for a new instance of the SPS v3 application on a new server.
+The following are instructions on how to setup IIS for a new instance of the SPS Plus application on a new server.
 Please do not proceed with these steps if you did not complete the previous section, Preparing the web server of this document.
-If you already have SPS v3 installed on your server, you do not need to perform any of these steps.
+If you already have SPS Plus installed on your server, you do not need to perform any of these steps.

 ## Create two websites in IIS

 The application has a front-end and a back-end component.
 Each needs a separate website in IIS.

-> These instructions demonstrate the configuration of SPS v3 for using it with the HTTP protocol.
+> These instructions demonstrate the configuration of SPS Plus for using it with the HTTP protocol.
 You can configure the HTTPS protocol during this process, by providing an SSL certificate already be installed on the server.
-You can configure the HTTPS while following these instructions or at a later time by checking [Configuring HTTPS protocol for SPS v3](./configuring-https-protocol.md).
+You can configure the HTTPS while following these instructions or at a later time by checking [Configuring HTTPS protocol for SPS Plus](./configuring-https-protocol.md).

 ### Create an IIS website for API component